-The Children's Environmental Health Center (CEHC) is directed by Philip J. Landrigan, a renowned pediatrician and epidemiologist who has devoted his career to protecting children against environmental threats to health.
-To further the work pioneered by Dr. Landrigan, CEHC is comprised of an accomplished team of doctors, scientists, and researches, who specialize in environmental pediatrics.
+The Children's Environmental Center (CEHC) is directed by Robert O. Wright, MD, MPH, an internationally renowned pediatrician, epigeneticist, and environmental epidemiologist.
+To further the work directed by Dr. Wright, CEHC is CEHC is comprised of an accomplished team of doctors, scientists, and researches, who specialize in environmental pediatrics.
 Our staff conducts research in children's environmental health and cares for children at Mount Sinai Hospital.

 Robert O. Wright, MD, MPH